Shared-Language-Force-Embedding/shared-language-force-embedding.github.io/pages/framework.md

 Adam learning rate: 0.001

 Force profiles were augmented with per sample random noise residuals with mean 0 and variance 1

-The SVM model used an rbf kernel with regularization parameter 32.0